 Serving Homemade Kielbasa

 Serve kielbasa with a side of roasted potatoes, mashed potatoes, or braised cabbage for a hearty meal.
+For an amazing one-pan meal, this classic kielbasa and sauerkraut entree will not disappoint.
 If you’re looking for a lighter meal, marinated mushrooms, tomatoes or peppers are a great choice.
 Their vinegary flavor is the perfect complement to the savoriness of the sausage.
 You can also go classic and sandwich a BBQ kielbasa between a hot dog bun.
 Just don’t forget the mustard, relish, and onions…

 Storing Homemade Kielbasa